-Milwaukee Bucks symbol is quite a contradictory.
-On the one hand, every fan would like their favorite players to have manifestations of “deer” nobility and their own natural athleticism; on the other hand, these horned creatures are absolutely harmless, they are even cowardly and prefer living alone, and therefore these animals are completely devoid of team spirit.
+Milwaukee Bucks’s symbol is quite contradictory.
+On the one hand, every fan would like their favorite players to have manifestations of “deer” nobility and their natural athleticism.
+On the other hand, these horned creatures are harmless, they are even cowardly and prefer living alone, and therefore these animals are completely devoid of team spirit.

 American slang offers a much more appropriate interpretation of the term buck.
 This is a young, self-confident male individual.

 - 1968-199316% 244 / 1.5k

 - 2007-201414% 215 / 1.5k

 The noble deer is the main symbol of the club.
 For some time (1969-1993), the animal was depicted in a caricature style on the Milwaukee Bucks logo.
 Later, modern drawing was established.

 From the very beginning, green, white and red were the colors of the team (considering the symbolism, it is visible that the deer hunting in the coniferous winter forest is represented in these tones).
 These colors resemble the great Lew Alcindor and the championship of 1971.
 Later, the team had several variations of the emblem with the same green and red theme, until 1986 when the club got rid of red color by replacing it with several shades of green.